Kilmaine: Village

 "Kilmaine", derived from the Irish language 'Cill Mheán', means The Middle Church – 'Cill' is the word used in the Irish language for a church, and 'meán' is the Irish word for middle.
 The village is located on the N84 road between Shrule and Ballinrobe.
 The hinterland is entirely rural, made up of farms and scattered houses.
 The nearest town is Ballinrobe, and the closest city is Galway, roughly 40 kilometers (24 miles) away.

-The village of Kilmaine had a population of 147 at the 2016 Census.
-The village has a post office, a petrol station, two shops four pubs, a church, school, a Garda (police) station.
+The village of Kilmaine had a population of 147 at the 2016 census.
+The village has a shop, two pubs, a church, school, a Garda (police) station.
 It also has a Gaelic Athletic Association pitch.